-Hot for Food is hands down one of my favourite vegan sites!
-Lauren and John are impossibly cool, making anyone more inclined to want in on the vegan lifestyle.
-The first time I stumbled across one of their recipes (it was their Ridiculously Easy Vegan Peanut Butter Cups), I knew we were gonna get along just fine.
+hot for food is hands down one of my favourite vegan sites!
+Lauren is impossibly cool, making anyone more inclined to want in on the vegan lifestyle.
+The first time I stumbled across one of her recipes (it was their Ridiculously Easy Vegan Peanut Butter Cups), I knew we were gonna get along just fine.

 I was lucky enough to connect with Lauren Toyota for a few minutes and have her answer a few burning questions for me.
 Read on: